nsg-ethz/mini_internet_project/platform/README.md

 ### Critical tasks remaining

--[ ] Set up automated snapshots.
+-[x] Set up automated snapshots.
 I think putting it in a container would be best.

--[ ] Fix the hijack (static route might do it).
+-[x] Fix the hijack (other topology was needed).

--[ ] Go over TODOs and FIXMEs and see if anything really important is left.
+-[x] Go over TODOs and FIXMEs and see if anything really important is left.
+     Yu checked, they can wait until we merge the branch back.

 ### Things to do when merging back into the main branch

 -[ ] Document the ALL option in l3 configs in the GitHub wiki.

+-[ ] Address all remaining TODOs and FIXMEs.